RetroPie/mame4all-pi/readme.txt

 is causing the issues as it has problems with the ALSA drivers.
 To fix this simply remove PulseAudio: sudo apt-get --purge remove pulseaudio

+If you're getting a black screen when running in Console mode with Composite output, try removing the "overscan_" parameters from /boot/config.txt

 INSTALLATION